w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * *Replica 2* is stored on a node (n2) in a rack  (r2) different from the one of n1 (off-rack)
 * *Replica 3* is stored on a node, different from n2, but that belongs to r2

-Replicas can be rebalanced when nodes are added or unavailable
+Replicas can be rebalanced when nodes are added or unavailable.

 # HDFS: not always the best fit